Wpkenpachi/hash-challenge/README.md

 > Obs: When running this commands, the services can take some seconds to be available \
 and configured, even after images builded.

+### Restarting gRPC Server Container
+>    $ docker-compose start server

+Obs: gRPC Server can take some seconds to be restarted, and available

 # Test Helper Scripts
 For test help, we have `get` file.
 Will be accessed by docker commands
 > $ docker exec -it _python_server_ sh -c "python3 get _ARG_"